mush1to/YTMD-opener-tampermonkey/README.md

 This script is for YouTube Music Desktop App v2.

-Support for links don't have a list ID like TuneCore links.
+Support for links that don't have a list ID like TuneCore links.

 by mush1to